 5. Linked resume and portfolio

 You should also absolutely upload your resume and connect your online portfolio to your profile.
-George told us, “Your LinkedIn profile is just a teaser for hiring managers and recruiters.
+George told us, “Your LinkedIn profile is just a teaser for hiring managers, recruiters and creative professionals.
 You want them to go check out your resume and your portfolio, where you can really demonstrate your strengths.”

 George Strippoli, Sr. Recruiter/Talent Agent